 PReS takes place at the Halle 2 / SOZO Visions in Motion studios in the heart of Kassel, Germany.
 The venue includes 3 large sprung floor dance studios (250 m², 170m² & 140m²), a studio theatre, a full workstation for the building of sets and props, changing rooms, and big a lounge area.
 Kassel is the city of Documenta, the world’s biggest contemporary art exhibition.
 Alongside Documenta, there are several exciting museums and art galleries and a developing freelance dance and performance art scene.

-PRES lasts 12 months and starts on the 1stof September 2018.
+PRES lasts 12 months and starts on the 1st of September 2019.
 Participants will devise a plan of work together with the Artistic Director and should include among others an extensive research phase, showcases, dissemination and touring phases.

 The fees cover the following: